Gitart/cam/README.md

 ## Settings
 Of course can created more settings but it take many time.
+Both variant worked.
+But each have plus and minus.
 I hope you see my varints in right light))

+Author
+Savchenko Arthur